alligatormon/alligator/doc/entrypoint.md

 Plural: no\

 Specify the cluster current instance name for receiving metrics.
 More information about cluster can be found in [cluster](https://github.com/alligatormon/alligator/blob/master/doc/cluster.md) documentation.

+# threads
+Default: 0\
+Plural: no\

+Specifies the number of threads working in this entrypoint.

 # mapping